mdn/yari/copy/plus/features/offline.md

 If offline mode is enabled, offline content is preferred.
 All content works without an internet connection, with the exception of a few github-based examples and large video files.
 You can also indicate you prefer offline content even when online.

+> NOTE: MDN Offline cannot be used while in a private or incognito window.

 ### Collections

 Previously saved pages will appear as such, and you will be able to browse your **Collections**.